uno-sebastian/Predicting-Credit-Risk/README.md

 LendingClub is a peer-to-peer lending services company that allows individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
 LendingClub offers their previous data through an API.

-You will be using this data to create machine learning models to classify the risk level of given loans.
+Use this data to create machine learning models to classify the risk level of given loans.
 Specifically, you will be comparing the Logistic Regression model and Random Forest Classifier.

 ## Instructions